GabeALopez/CTF-Writeups/HTB/Machines/Mailing.md

 7. Found a vuln for CVE-2024-21413 and used POC to send a malicious payload to the maya bot user
 8. Retrieved the NTLM hash of the maya user and cracked it
 9. Then used the username and password to access the user shell with EvilWinRm
-10. Looked around and found a vulnerable LibreOffice in the program files with CVE CVE-2023-2255
+10. Looked around and found a vulnerable LibreOffice in the program files with CVE-2023-2255
 11. Found that the vuln is an RCE vuln and found a POC that create a malicious ODT file that executed this command: ```net localgroup Administradores maya /add```
 12. I created the ODT with the POC and executed the file in the "Important Documents" folder where then the ODT was clicked on by bot user
 13. Now with the maya user as admin I had then got the SAM hashes from crackmapexec